Using Cloudflare as a reverse proxy

 4. Use the new host in SDKs

 You can now use your worker's domain (shown under "Preview" on the worker page) as api_host in PostHog SDKs!
 If you've added a custom domain in step 3, use that instead.
-Make sure to set the ui_host to your actual PostHog app URL (e.g. app.posthog.com).
+Make sure to set the ui_host to your actual PostHog app URL (e.g. us.posthog.com).

 Method two: Proxy using DNS and Page Rules with Cloudflare Enterprise